copumpkin/rverse/README.markdown

 ### How to use

 For now, just run rverse.rb with the Objective C 2.0 binary you'd like to dump as its parameter.
 It will output the header contents to stdout (if you're lucky).
+If you specify a second parameter, it will redirect stdout to the file specified by that parameter.